 The ideals of Gordonstoun were partly manifested in an enormous emphasis on outdoor activities, particularly seamanship and mountaineering.
 In 1941, more and more convinced of the importance of learning outside the classroom, Hahn established Outward Bound, with a founding mission to give young people the ability to survive harsh conditions at sea by teaching confidence, tenacity and perseverance—some of the many skills and qualities we develop at UWCSEA through our Outdoor Education programme today.
-Fifteen years later, in 1956, Hahn founded the Duke of Edinburgh’s award, which for more than 50 years has encouraged young people to challenge themselves through service, physical recreation and adventure.
-Since 2008, more than 300 of the College’s students have achieved the Duke of Edinburgh’s award, known internationally as the National Youth Achievement Award.
+Fifteen years later, in 1956, Hahn founded the Duke of Edinburgh’s Award, which continues to encourage young people to challenge themselves through service, physical recreation and adventure.
+Today, students from both UWCSEA campuses continue to complete the requirements for the Duke of Edinburgh’s award, known in Singapore as the National Youth Achievement Award.

 Hahn died in Germany in 1974.
 The entry in Britain’s Dictionary of National Biography calls him “headmaster and citizen of humanity.”

 There is no doubt that Hahn had an enormous impact on the world of education.

 He championed the importance of developing the whole person, and based his thinking on the ideals of a holistic, experiential, values-based education.
 His lifelong belief was that education could help instill important qualities in the leaders of tomorrow, being “Confidence in effort, modesty in success, grace in defeat, fairness in anger, clear judgement even in the bitterness of wounded pride and readiness for service at all times.”